 For powdered coffee creamer, use a spoon to scoop the desired amount and add it to your coffee and you are good to go.

-Coffee creamer is sold as ready for use so you can directly add it, liquid or powder, to your coffee and drink.
-You may want to froth liquid creamer to make delicious lattes and Caffe Misto.
+Coffee creamer is sold as ready for use so you can directly add it, liquid or powder, to your coffee and drink it.
+You may want to froth liquid creamer to make delicious flat whites, lattes, and Caffe Misto.
 Coffee creamer froths in the same way as milk.

 Read everything that you need to know about Caffe Misto and how to make it at home.